rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-0-an-overview.md

 # the length-based encoding (LEN)

-The following summarizes the sequences produced by the main tree traversal algorithms when outputting the number of nodes in the scope of each node.
+The following summarizes the sequences produced by the main tree traversal algorithms when outputting the number of nodes in the scope of a node.
 This encoding scheme will be referred to as
 **the length-based implicit encoding scheme**.